citygml4j/citygml4j/README.md

 License
 -------
-citygml4j is free software under the [GNU LGPL Version 3.0](http://www.gnu.org/licenses/lgpl.html).
-See the `LICENSE.txt` file for more details.
+citygml4j is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+See the `LICENSE` file for more details.

+All releases before 2.3 were distributed under GNU LGPL Version 3.0.
+To request a release before 2.3 under Apache 2.0 create a GitHub issue.

 Latest release
 --------------